Dinesh007U/SpringBootApplicationAssignment/README.md

 # SpringBootApplicationProject
-This project is the first assignment for creating a Spring Boot Applications
+This project is creating a Spring Boot Applications

 Project :